asampley/UTF-Nate/README.md

 ### Debian

-Currently, because maximum stability is gained from using the latest yt-dlp, it is installed with the latest version, not from debian packages.
+Currently, because maximum stability is gained from using the latest yt-dlp, it is installed with the latest version, not from Debian packages.
 If you want to go this route, use the `setup/debian-run-setup.sh` script.
 It will also install python for yt-dlp.
 ```sh
 sudo setup/debian-run-setup.sh